saishirfule9/Algonive_Tasks/README.md

 ## Features
-- Add tasks with title, description, and due date
+- Add tasks with title, description, and due date  d
 - Edit existing tasks
 - Delete tasks when no longer needed
 - Mark tasks as completed or pending